IDioniksI/data-analysis/README.md

-# ad-git
+# Data preparation and analysis tools course
-Laboratory works on the subject of means of data preparation and analysis
+All laboratory work performed on this subject will be uploaded here